fh255/cricket-quiz/README.md

 ## User Story

-- Enter user name
+- Enter user name and start quiz
-- Get access on 3 questions
+- The user name will be visible at top and the first question with three possible answers will be shown visible below of the user name.
-- get access to the next or previous steps
+- For the first question only the "next" button will be visible and after that one previous button for going back to previous question and one next button for going to the next question.
-- Get feedback on overall score at the end of the game.
+- After answering three questions, the user will get the overall score.

 ## Design